Dropout Neural Network Training Viewed from a Percolation Perspective: Preliminaries

-In \gls{ML} terms, the architecture of the \gls{NN} refers to the choices $L$, $W_0$, $\dots$, $W_{L+1}$, $\sigma_1$, $\dots$, $\sigma_{L+1}$.
+In \gls{ML} terms, the architecture of the \gls{NN} refers to the choices $L$, $W_0$, $\dots$, $W_{L+1}$, and $\sigma_1$, $\dots$, $\sigma_{L+1}$.
 This architecture forms a family of \glspl{NN} parametrised by $w$, which forms the set of admissible functions used in the supervised learning problem.
+Similar such models are studied in, e.g.,~\cite{Jacot.ea:2018:Neural, Geiger.ea:2020:Disentangling}.

-For our work, we always assume layers are fully connected and the networks have constant width $W_\ell = W$ for $\ell = 0, \dots, L+1$.
-These constant width, fully connected models are also found in recent theoretical literature \cite{Jacot.ea:2018:Neural, Geiger.ea:2020:Disentangling}.
-Little generality is lost in these choices because the weights and biases can be chosen such that the layers are not fully connected by fixing individual parameters to zero.
+For simplicity, we assume that the layers have constant width, i.e., $W_\ell = W$ for $\ell = 0, \dots, L+1$, and are fully connected.
+Little generality is lost because weights or biases can be set to zero.
 A smaller network can also always be embedded into a larger, constant width network.

-Historically, much focus was placed on \emph{shallow \glspl{NN}} (when $L=1$) over deep \glspl{NN} (when $L>1$) partially because shallow \glspl{NN} already satisfy \emph{universal approximation} for non-polynomial activations \cite{Leshno.ea:1993:Multilayer}.
-As such, additional layers may appear superfluous.
-However, in deep \glspl{NN}, activation functions are composed over the layers and so one neuron can capture more complex curvature.
-As such, deep \glspl{NN} can approximate a function at a faster rate than shallow \glspl{NN} using the same number of parameters \cite{DeVore.ea:2021:Neural, Elbrachter.ea:2021:Deep}.
-This motivates the move to deep \glspl{NN} from a approximation theory perspective.
+Historically, focus was placed on \emph{shallow \glspl{NN}} (when $L=1$) over deep \glspl{NN} (when $L>1$) partially because shallow \glspl{NN} already satisfy \emph{universal approximation} for non-polynomial activations~\cite{Leshno.ea:1993:Multilayer}.
+However, in deep \glspl{NN}, activation functions are composed over the layers.
+This allows one neuron to capture more complex curvature.
+As such, deep \glspl{NN} can approximate a function at a faster rate than shallow \glspl{NN} using the same number of parameters~\cite{DeVore.ea:2021:Neural, Elbrachter.ea:2021:Deep}.
+This motivates the move to deep \glspl{NN} from an approximation theory perspective.

 Motivated by approximation theory and performance improvements, \glspl{NN} are becoming increasingly deep.
 In this work, we consider the potential issues with training increasingly deep \glspl{NN} using dropout.
-These issues are connected with percolation theory and for this, we consider the limiting case as $L$ grows large.
+These issues are connected with percolation theory and for this, we consider the limiting case as $L \to \infty$.
 This forms an important step in understanding the finite depth case.